The privileges and duties of doctors in the UK

-All doctors who are registered with the GMC, including both those who are registered with a licence to practise and those who are registered without a licence to practise have a duty to comply with our guidance Good Medical Practice.
+As a doctor registered with the GMC with or without a licence to practise, you have a duty to comply with our guidance Good medical practice.

 A doctor who is registered with a licence to practise is permitted to carry out certain activities (often referred to as ‘privileges’).
 These include but are not restricted to:

 - performing any duties as a physician, surgeon or other medical officer